foreverphoenix/skyforge-wiki/tools/synthesis.md

 # Synthesis

 **Synthesis** is an automated patching tool that is capable of processing a large amount of plugins in a short period of time and apply changes from one or more pre-made patchers.
-More and more mods are coming to rely on Synthesis-generated patches to ensure easy compatibility and integration.
+Mods are increasingly coming to rely on Synthesis-generated patches to ensure easy compatibility and integration.

 ## Installation